neondatabase/website/content/use-cases/dev-test.md

 1. **Set up a single Neon Project for dev/test**.
 Many non-prod instances can be substituted by a single Neon project.
 2. **Sync testing data to the main branch**.
 Load data from your staging database / testing data into the main branch within the Neon project.
 This main branch acts as the primary source for all dev/test environments, and it's the only place you need to update with new data or schema changes.
 3. **Creating ephemeral environments as child branches**.
 To instantly create ephemeral environments, derive child branches from the main branch.
 These branches are fully isolated resource-wise and provide you a full copy of the testing dataset.
 They can then be synced with the main branch with just one click, ensuring they always have the latest data while saving you the work of loading testing datasets to every single environment.
 4. **Automatic branch cleanup and autosuspend**.
 After development or testing is complete, ephemeral branches can be deleted automatically via the API.
-Neon's autosuspend automatically pauses these environments when unnused, so you don't have to worry too much about them.
+Neon's autosuspend automatically pauses these environments when unused, so you don't have to worry too much about them.

 ### How much cost savings have you seen vs RDS/Aurora?